gugundi/NeuralMachineTranslation/README.md

 The authors of this project is Gabriel Kihembo Enemark-Broholm, Christoffer Øhrstrøm and Oldouz Majidi.

 # Results
-We managed to get a BLEU score of 47 on the Multi30k dataset
+We managed to get a BLEU score of X on the Multi30k dataset.

 ## Recreating results
-Run the program with configuration (final.json)
+Run the program with configuration (final.json).

 *python main.py --config final.json*